firstpromoter/fpr-instructions/integrations/stripePaymentLinks.md

-# Adding FirstPromoter when using Stripe buy links
+# Adding FirstPromoter when using Stripe payment links

-To get the best results for tracking when using Stripe buy links, add the script to all pages where **Stripe buy links** are available.
+To get the best results for tracking when using Stripe payment links, add the script to all pages where **Stripe payment links** are available.

 ## Tracking script